Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Introduction

 \section{Introduction}

-Restoration problems in imaging are widely encountered in various disciplines, including cellular cameras, surveillance, experimental physics, medical imaging, and more.
-Inverse problems, such as colorization, super-resolution, and inpainting, are typically ill-posed, implying that multiple solutions can explain the unknown target image given the measurements.
+\IEEEPARstart{R}{estoration} tasks in imaging are widely encountered in various disciplines, including cellular cameras, surveillance, experimental physics, and medical imaging.
+These inverse problems are broadly defined as the need to recover an unknown image given corrupted measurements of it.
+Such problems, e.g., colorization, super-resolution, and inpainting, are typically ill-posed, implying that multiple solutions can explain the unknown target image.
 In this context, uncertainty quantification aims to characterize the range of possible solutions, their spread, and variability.
 This has an especially important role in applications such as astronomy and medical diagnosis, where it is necessary to establish statistical boundaries for possible gray-value deviations.
-The ability to characterize the range of permissible solutions with accompanying statistical guarantees has thus become an important and useful challenge, which we address in this paper.
+The ability to characterize the range of permissible solutions with accompanying statistical guarantees has thus become an important and useful challenge, addressed in this paper.

-Prior work on this topic~\cite{angelopoulos2022image,horwitz2022conffusion} has chosen to address the uncertainty assessment by constructing intervals of possible values for each pixel via quantile regression \cite{koenker1978regression}, or other heuristics such as estimations of per-pixel residuals.
+Prior work on this topic~\cite{angelopoulos2022image,horwitz2022conffusion} has addressed the uncertainty assessment by constructing intervals of possible values for each pixel via quantile regression \cite{koenker1978regression}, or other heuristics such as estimations of per-pixel residuals.
 While this line of thinking is appealing due to its simplicity, it disregards spatial correlations within the image, and thus provides an exaggerated uncertainty range.
-The study presented in \cite{sankaranarayanan2022semantic} has improved over the above by quantifying the uncertainty in a latent space, thus taking spatial dependencies into account.
-However, by relying on a rigid, global, non-linear, non-invertible and uncertainty-oblivious transformation, this method suffers from severe interpretability limitations of the assessed uncertainty.
+The study in \cite{sankaranarayanan2022semantic} has improved the above by quantifying the uncertainty in a latent space, thus taking spatial dependencies into account.
+However, by relying on a non-linear, non-invertible and uncertainty-oblivious transformation, this method suffers from interpretability limitations -- See Section~\ref{sec: related work} for further discussion.